Stocks move lower, still head for 3rd straight monthly gain - WTMJ

 AP Business Writer

-Stocks fell broadly in midday trading as investors backed away from technology and communications companies.
+Stocks fell broadly in afternoon trading as investors backed away from technology and communications companies.

 Despite the decline, the market is on pace for its best month so far this year, as investors remain optimistic that the pandemic is slowly and steadily coming to a close.